 In addition to being a licensed psychotherapist, I am a certified Parent Project facilitator and have taught Parent Project classes for the Cities of Fremont and Union City.
 The Parent Project is an intensive curriculum designed for parents of strong-willed or out-of-control adolescents.
 For more information on the Parent Project, click here.

 In 2015, I received an exciting opportunity, of which I took advantage.
-I have returned to my alma mater, Cal State University, East Bay as a member of the Educational Psychology Department faculty.
-I am currently teaching undergraduate courses in Careers in Counseling and Lifespan Strategies for Mental Health.
-I love teaching and am excited about the opportunity to be a motivating force for potential future therapists, and to assist students in understanding and applying the concept of lifelong wellness.
+I returned to my alma mater, Cal State University, East Bay as a member of the Educational Psychology Department faculty.
+I taught undergraduate courses in Careers in Counseling and Lifespan Strategies for Mental Health, as well as a graduate practicum course and Psychopharmacology.
+I loved teaching and being a motivating force for potential future therapists, as well as assisting students in understanding and applying the concept of lifelong wellness; however, in the Fall of 2018 I decided I wanted to return my focus to my private practice, so that I could expand my services and help as many people as possible.